SquishyMona/somelikeithot-website/README.md

+#Some Like It Hot Website
 This is the brand new website for Some Like It Hot, SUNY Fredonia's premier all-female identifying A Capella group.
 This website was written with NextJS and TypeScript using Firebase for authentication, storage, and data storing.
+This new website features a new admin dashboard for members of the executive board to go in and update various aspects of the website, without having any coding or web programming knowledge.